NoolAngelo/NoolAngelo/README.md

 </h1>

-Hello Im Mark Angelo Nool from Manila, Philippines!
+Hello I'm Mark Angelo Nool from Manila, Philippines!
 I am currently enrolled at Far Eastern University in Alabang.
 I really enjoy learning to code and exploring new things related not just to computers but also to technologies in general, and how they work!

 ## Skills and Experience